Sydney Top 100 Sydneys best 100 things to do in sydneyTop 100 Things To Do In Sydney, Australia

 118 North Sydney Oval

-North Sydney Oval possesses some nice but restricted views across Sydney Harbour from the Oval’s south eastern corner close to the footbridge.
-Cricket and Rugby are played at the North Sydney Oval itself.
+North Sydney Oval possesses some nice but restricted views across the Harbour from the Oval’s south eastern corner close to the footbridge.
+Cricket and Rugby are played at the Oval itself.
 There is also the Star Light Cinema which operates out of North Sydney Stadium from January to March.
-If you can make the periodic market in Miller Street close to the North Sydney CBD grab some food and walk it off in the Oval and/or keep going to the Oaks (large beer garden – big oak tree) in Neutral Bay where you'll allowed to reward yourself with a beer, a glass of wine or something stronger.

-Star Light Cinema at North Sydney
+Star Light Cinema

 119 Kirribilli House, Kirribilli